Priya-Pamu/Power-BI-HR-Analysis-Project/README.md

 #**HR Analysis Report/Dashboard using Power BI**

-This HR Analytics Dashboard sounds like a game-changer for organizational strategy!
+This HR Analytics Report sounds like a game-changer for organizational strategy!
 The inclusion of trendlines and target lines provides a clear way to measure progress, which is essential for setting benchmarks and driving improvements over time.
 The detailed categorization of employee distribution and attrition rates makes it easy to pinpoint specific factors—like age, gender, satisfaction levels, or education—that influence workforce dynamics.